venkat50/tutorials/ContainerAsFunction/README.md

 ### Create the function

-Let us start by creating a directory.
+Let us start by creating a directory in a new terminal.
 ![](images/userinput.png)
    >```sh
    >mkdir trapp